thxshogun01/monad/TWITTER_SETUP.md

-# Twitter OAuth Setup Guide
+# Twitter OAuth 1.0a Setup Guide

-This guide will help you set up Twitter OAuth authentication for the Monad Voices application.
+This guide will help you set up Twitter OAuth 1.0a authentication for the Monad Voices application.
+This implementation uses the `/authenticate` endpoint to leverage existing Twitter sessions.

 ## Prerequisites